../_images/logo.png

 When a client wishes to receive updates relating to the state of data instances on a target, it creates a subscription via the Subscribe RPC.
 A subscription consists of one or more paths, with a specified subscription mode.
 The mode of each subscription determines the triggers for updates for data sent from the target to the client.

 All requests for new subscriptions are encapsulated within a SubscribeRequest message - which itself has a mode which describes the longevity of the subscription.
-A client may create a subscription which has a dedicated stream to return one-off data ('ONCE'); a subscription that utilizes a stream to periodically request a set of data ('POLL'); or a long-lived subscription that streams data according to the triggers specified within the individual subscription's mode ('STREAM').
+A client may create a subscription which has a dedicated stream to return one-off data (ONCE Subscription Mode); a subscription that utilizes a stream to periodically request a set of data (POLL Subscription Mode); or a long-lived subscription that streams data according to the triggers specified within the individual subscriptions mode (STREAM Subscription Mode).